 - Radiation Therapy is a high-energy ray that kills cancer cells and normal cells in its path.
 For small muscle-invasive bladder cancers, radiation may be given.
 It is commonly used as an alternative approach to surgery.

-- Transurethral Resection with Fulguration In this surgery, a device (resectoscope) is placed via the urethra into the bladder.
+- Transurethral Resection with Fulguration is a surgery.
+A device (resectoscope) is placed via the urethra into the bladder.
 A small wire loop on the end of the instrument then removes the tumor by cutting it or burning it with electrical current (fulguration).
 Generally performed for the early diagnosis of bladder cancer.
 And also for the treatment of stages Ta and T1 cancers.
-Often, after transurethral resection, additional treatment is given (for example, intravesical therapy) to help treat the bladder cancer.

-- Segmental or Partial Cystectomy In this procedure, a segment of the bladder is removed.
+- Segmental or Partial Cystectomy is a surgery.
+A segment of the bladder is removed.
 Usually conducted for low-grade tumors that have occupied the bladder wall but restricted to a small area of the bladder.

 - Increasing age